 Ollie has a healthy obsession with design and innovation to make his bike go faster for longer, on road and off.
 He hangs his helmet in Nelson and when not keeping his young son Max away from scissors, is often spied charging Peking Ridge with his best mate, and fellow revolutionary, Tristan Rawlence.

-Multi-day multi-sport adventurer, designer and builder of pump tracks and jump parks, and sometime graphic artist.
+Multi-day multi-sport adventurer, mtb guide, designer and builder of pump tracks and jump parks, and sometime graphic artist.
 Damian is equally at home mixing with the groms at the jump park, launching drop-offs with his bike-packing laden conveyance, or extracting a caffeine hit for any and all at a backcountry hut.
 Notable missions include the Waiau Toa Odyssey - biking and pack rafting from Lake Rotoiti to Kekerengu.

 Anja nails enduro, cycle cross and ultra long distance bike-packing races.
 Last year she defended her National CX title on a very muddy Wellington track, graced multiple enduro podiums and completed the inaugural 3000km Tour Aotearoa at the front of the pack in a nudge over 10 days.
 Anja has a degree in Industrial Design but now answers a higher calling.
 Along with husband Tristan, she helps protect endangered birds with DOC.
 Between bike rides, Anja gets to stomp around remote parts of New Zealand backcountry for a week or more at a time.
 Choice.

 The consummate all rounder - 'racing' brevets and cycle cross - and often found on the podium at local enduro races.
 Tristan's day job is with DOC - protecting endangered birds around Nelson and Kahurangi National Park.
 He spends a lot of time 'on location' - flying to the back of beyond to monitor bird life and manage pest control activities.
 Arduous, fun and worthy in equal measures.